An easy craft idea that’ll help you organize your jewelry! Make your own DIY Necklace Organizer with colorful knobs and a simple wooden board!

 I painted up my plain wooden board (you can find these at craft stores and I think I’ve seen them at Home Depot etc.) and then just drilled holes and screwed in my knobs.
 The hardest part was probably measuring out the spacing, ha!

-(hubby’s arm, not mine!!)
+(hubby’s arm, not mine!)

-It’s a super simple process, but I have one note to make: if your knobs extend past the edge of the board, you’ll need to trim them down.
-This can be done easily with the style of knobs where the knob is attached to the screw and the nut/washer secure it (see pic):
+It’s a super simple process, but I have one note to make: if your knobs extend past the back of the board, you’ll need to trim them down.
+This can be done with the style of knobs where the knob is attached to the screw and the nut/washer secure it (see pic):

 We opted to use screws to secure it into the studs in our bedroom wall, which is working great.
 I wanted it to sit flush to the wall so I didn’t bump it crooked each time I pulled a necklace off.
 Maybe I should fill and paint those screws though…